Task-force-for-AI-agents-in-Healthcare/ai-agents-healthcare-standards/HAARF/1.0/en/0x90-Appendix-A_Glossary.md

 **Verification Level**: See Level 1/2/3 above.

-**Verification Requirement**: Specific, testable security or safety control that healthcare organizations, developers, or auditors can verify for compliance with HAAISVS standards.
+**Verification Requirement**: Specific, testable security or safety control that healthcare organizations, developers, or auditors can verify for compliance with HAARF standards.

 ## W